lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 ### Initial Cross Validation and Metrics
 Based on the listed models above, we did 2 different kinds of cross validation - <strong>K fold and StratifiedKFold</strong> using a sample of the full datasets(at least 30,000 rows of data).
 <br> Given the use case of the project, we are hoping to screening the people, who are potentially infected with COVID and have these medical conditions.
-We would rather be more agreesive in classfying patients rather than miss any potential high risk patient.
-So <strong>recall</strong> of high risk class is the metrics we are focusing on.
+We would rather be more aggressive in classfying patients rather than miss any potential high risk patients.
+So <strong>Recall</strong> of the high risk class is the metrics we are focusing on.
 <br> To address the imbalanced distribution of the '1' class, we evaluated the models with different <strong>resampling techniques</strong>: SMOTE, SMOTEENN, Undersampling, as well as with standard scaling and without.
 <br> Here's an overview of the K-fold(n_splits=10) cross validation results showing the <strong>recall</strong> of different models(Using sample data with 30,000 rows):
 ![CV_Resampling_Comparison](./Image/CV_Resampling_Comparison.png)